TechDotIO/techio-documentation/misc/runner-list.md

+All docker images work with Tech.io.
+So have a look at https://hub.docker.com to pick one.

-Here are the available runners on the Tech.io platform:
+Here are the available runners that we've crafted to simplify your life on the platform:

 | Name | Short description | Git Docker | Environment (Language, requirements, etc.) |
 |------|-------------------|------------|--------------------------------------------|